Hablamos Español Insurance Companies We Work With

 The gap

 Personal auto policies generally exclude business use, and delivering food for pay is business use.
-So when a driver has an accident while delivering, their personal insurer can deny the claim, and the liability can flow to the restaurant as the employer.
+So when a driver has an accident while delivering, their personal insurer can review the business-use question, and the liability can flow to the restaurant as the employer.
 The driver thought they were covered, the restaurant assumed the driver was covered, and neither was.

 How hired and non-owned auto fills it

-Hired and non-owned auto coverage is built for exactly this: it covers your restaurant’s liability when employees drive their own or rented vehicles for the business.
-It does not insure the employee’s car for damage, but it protects the business from the liability that delivery creates.
+Hired and non-owned auto coverage is built for exactly this: it addresses your restaurant’s liability when employees drive their own or rented vehicles for the business.
+It does not insure the employee’s car for damage, but it is aimed at the liability that delivery creates.
 For pizza, delivery-heavy, and catering operations, it is one of the more important and most overlooked coverages.

 What about delivery apps